How to Claim a Google My Business Listing

-Now that your listing is verified, you can update it.
+Now that you know how to claim a Google My Business listing, you can update it.
 Make sure you are signed into your Google account.
 Now when you search for your business name, you should have a dashboard at the top of the results.
 Here you can edit your profile, read and respond to reviews, and more.
 Let’s go through some of the available features.

 Posts are useful for adding hour change notices or sharing news.
 You can also Create an offer (sale), add an update, or an event.
 If you have a blog, you can post previews of new blog posts and link to the full article to drive traffic to your website.